hrishimehta/RestClient/README.md

 ### FailureThreshold

-The `FailureThreshold` represents the number of consecutive failures that need to occur to trigger the circuit breaker.
-For example, if set to `5`, the circuit breaker will open after encountering 5 consecutive failures.
+This is a fractional value between 0 and 1, representing the proportion of failures needed to open the circuit.
+For example, if failureThreshold is set to 0.5 (50%), the circuit breaker will open when the failure rate exceeds 50% during the samplingDuration.

 ### BreakDurationSeconds